violethaze74/eclipse/README.md

      Environments:`.

   1. The JDK just added should show up in the list on the right along with other installed JDKs/JREs.
-Set the checkbox next the the JDK 8 added in the previous steps to mark it as compatible with the `JavaSE-1.8` execution environment.
+Set the checkbox next to the JDK 8 added in the previous steps to mark it as compatible with the `JavaSE-1.8` execution environment.